bbauska/W3Cx-3of5/README.md

 You have to access the internet to view the World Wide Web and the web pages or other content it contains.
 The web is the collective name for all the pages, sites, documents, and other media that are served to visitors.

-The web consists of digital documents, referred to as web pages, that are viewable through [web browser](https://www.lifewire.com/what-is-a-browser-446234) software on devices like smartphones, tablets, and computers.
-These pages contain many types of content, including static content like encyclopedia pages, but also dynamic content like [eBay](https://www.lifewire.com/a-primer-to-ebay-basics-2483229) sales, stocks, weather, news, and traffic reports.
+The web consists of digital documents, referred to as web pages, that are viewable through <a href="https://www.lifewire.com/what-is-a-browser-446234">web browser</a> software on devices like smartphones, tablets, and computers.
+These pages contain many types of content, including static content like encyclopedia pages, but also dynamic content like <a href="https://www.lifewire.com/a-primer-to-ebay-basics-2483229">eBay</a> sales, stocks, weather, news, and traffic reports.

 A collection of connected web pages that are publicly accessible and under a single domain name is referred to as a website.